 If a medication prescribed by a doctor must be taken during school hours, appropriate school personnel are able to administer the medication with the appropriate form completed.
 We encourage medication to be given before and after school when possible.
 Non-prescription medication may be disbursed to students if the appropriate form is completed.

-Required Diocesan forms are available from the nurse if a student has specific medical needs such as: Asthma, Allergies, Inhaler, EpiPen, HypoGlycemia, HyperGlycemia, or other Medications.
+Required Diocesan forms are available from the nurse or on the school website if a student has specific medical needs such as: Asthma, Allergies, Inhaler, EpiPen, HypoGlycemia, HyperGlycemia, or other Medications.

 General Information

 Birthday Observances